code-423n4/2023-07-tapioca/README.md

 ## Automated Findings / Publicly Known Issues

-Automated findings output for the audit can be found [here](https://gist.github.com/CloudEllie/eafeb9865761200397c00d70febe5f9d).
+Automated findings output for the audit can be found [here](https://gist.github.com/CloudEllie/eafeb9865761200397c00d70febe5f9d). **❗️Important:** click "Raw" to view the entire report, as it is truncated in the default view.

 *Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*